We beheaded a rooster yesterday. It was not a cheerful day for us.

 I tried everything, followed all kinds of “helpful” but ineffective advice and of course tried to give them away.
 No one wants a rooster though.
 There are a kazillion on kijiji right now “to give away, FREE!”
 A lot of people are hoping to avoid facing this reality.
 Farmers do things for a reason.
 When you are living the life you really start to understand this at a real level.
 Culling is a reality that we must face if we have too many roosters in the flock.
 Deciding which ones stay and which ones go can be quite difficult.
 Especially when they are all behaving badly.

 Perhaps you have a mixed flock and want to breed, perhaps you don’t really need any roosters at all.
-You just have to watch and observe and try to decide which will be the better guardians of the flock than the others.
+You just have to watch and observe and try to decide which will be the better guardians of the flock.
 My favourite rooster turned out to be the worst flock guardian ever.
 He had the girls freaking out in panic over things like a leaf falling on the ground in front of him.
 I made a bad call based on looks rather than temperament.

-We ended up with six roosters and eight hens.
+Our first time around we ended up with six roosters and eight hens.
 We managed to give away four roosters and were left with two.
 If you are interested you can read about that experience here.
 In the Autumn when we were dealing with this, I thought we should keep one rooster so that we would have the option of hatching some eggs.
 Roosters are beautiful creatures with their majestic combs and flashy tail feathers.
 A roosters crowing when delivered in moderation is also a bit of a novelty.
 You almost can’t help yourself from wanting to keep one around.

 No one took the fifth extra rooster, so I just decided to “see how it goes” and keep both of them.
 Keeping both roosters with the hens was not a good decision to make.
 When it comes to farm animals, emotional decisions that ignore facts and logic never, ever, ever work out.
 Ever.